natchensing/Survival/README.md

 # Survival
-A prophesy of the future
+A prophecy of the future